smartrecruiters/docker-bakery/README.md

 <a id="other-config"></a>
 ## Other config attributes
-  `reportFilename` - if set it will be used as a file name to store information (in JSON format) about successfully built images.
+  `reportFileName` - if set it will be used as a file name to store information (in JSON format) about successfully built images.

 <a id="dockerfiletemplate"></a>
 # Dockerfile.template